 The Henna Artist by Alka Joshi

 Escaping from an abusive marriage, 17-year-old Lakshmi makes her way alone to the vibrant 1950s pink city of Jaipur.
 There she becomes the most highly requested henna artist – and confidante – to the wealthy women of the upper class.
-But trusted with the secrets of the wealthy, she can never reveal her own….Known for her original designs and sage advice, Lakshmi must tread carefully to avoid the jealous gossips who could ruin her reputation and her livelihood.
 As she pursues her dream of an independent life, she is startled one day when she is confronted by her husband, who has tracked her down these many years later with a high-spirited young girl in tow – a sister Lakshmi never knew she had.
-Suddenly the caution that she has carefully cultivated as protection is threatened.
-Still she perseveres, applying her talents and lifting up those that surround her as she does.

 Mary Jane by Jessica Anya Blau

 14-year-old Mary Jane loves cooking with her mother, singing in her church choir, and enjoying her family’s subscription to the Broadway Showtunes of the Month record club.

 Shy, quiet, and bookish, she’s glad when she lands a summer job as a nanny for the daughter of a local doctor.

 The house may look respectable on the outside, but inside it’s a literal and figurative mess: clutter on every surface.